 4.- Secure the resources to use

-To declare your taxes without mishap, I recommend that you define the resources you will use in advance, from a good billing system to the accounting office, accounting service or independent accountant who will be in charge of this task.
+To declare your taxes without mishap, I recommend that you define the resources you will use in advance, from a good billing system to the accounting office, accounting services or independent accountant who will be in charge of this task.

 5.- Perform the tax return calculation.